musesum/MuFlo/README.md

-# Flo /trē/
+# MuFlo /micro flow/

-Flo (as in "tree") is a data flow graph with the following features:
+MuFlo is a data flow graph with the following features:

 - **Node** with names, values, edges, and closures
 - **Edges** with inputs, outputs, and switches